 Why we consulted with Canadians

 Every five years, the Bank of Canada and the federal government agree on the Bank’s approach to monetary policy.
 Each time the agreement is renewed, we look at how we might improve our approach.
-The current review has three priorities:
+The 2021 review had three priorities:

-- compare our current approach to potential alternatives
+- compare our inflation-control targeting approach to potential alternatives

 - ensure we have the right tools to do the job